 - Diagnostic testing: This coverage includes compensation for scans like X-rays and MRIs that your veterinarian orders to diagnose an unknown illness.

-- Hospitalization: If your pet needs to stay overnight at a clinic in preparation or recovery from major surgery, your Progressive insurance policy will help cover the costs.
+- Hospitalization: If your pet needs to stay overnight at a clinic in preparation or recovery from major surgery, your Progressive insurance policy will help cover the care costs.

 - Prescription medications: Though your Progressive insurance policy won’t cover the cost of prescription food, it will help you pay for medications that your veterinarian prescribes.